 Gathering the Best Nettle Plants: Tips and Warnings

 The key to making great nettle tea starts with gathering the best nettle plants.
 You must avoid nettle plants growing near roads or industrial areas that are exposed to pollution.
-For the best nettle supplies, consider those stinging nettle leaves that are freshly picked and well-washed.
+For the best nettle supplies, consider those stinging nettle leaves that are freshly picked and well-washed; using fresh leaves can enhance the flavor and nutritional value of your tea.

 Step-by-step Guide on Preparing Your Nettle Tea

-To quench your thirst for a refreshing nettle leaf tea, first add water to a teapot and bring it to low boil.
+To quench your thirst for a refreshing nettle leaf tea, first add water to a teapot and bring it to a low boil—using hot water is essential for extracting the beneficial compounds from the nettle leaves.
 Then, put the dried nettle leaves in a tea bag and steep for about 10 mins before removing the tea bag.
+If you are using fresh leaves, use about twice the amount compared to dried leaves and steep them in hot water for 10-15 minutes to fully release their flavors and nutrients.
 Finally, savour your healing cup of nettle tea with a dash of honey or lemon for added flavor.

 How to Make Tea Bags with Dried Nettle Leaves